alifallaha1/talking-avatar-and-voice-cloning/README.md

 ---

-Thank you for visiting the PRNU Predictor repository.
+Thank you for visiting the Voice Cloning & Avatar Generator repository.
 I hope you find it useful and informative.
-Happy device identification using PRNU values!
+Happy device identification using Voice Cloning & Avatar Generator!